nicholasvaldez/nicholasvaldez/README.md

 ---

 ### :man_technologist: About Me :
- - :telescope: I like building applications using React, TypeScript, Python, and Django as a Full Stack Software Developer.
+ - :telescope: I work as a Full-Stack .NET/ React Application Developer

-- :man_student: I am a graduate of Nashville Software School

-- :seedling: I am a rookie open-source contributor

-- :people_holding_hands: I am open to collaborating on frontend and backend projects and always looking to expand my skills.

-- :zap: In my free time, I enjoy working on personal coding projects, producing music, wrenching on my car, and hanging with my wife and kiddo.
+- :zap: In my free time, I enjoy working on personal coding projects, producing music, wrenching on my car, and hanging with my wife and kids.

+- 📱 I've recently taken an interest in mobile application development and will begin working on a personal project called Friendli.
+Stay Tuned!

 - :mailbox: If you would like to contact me, please feel free to reach out via email at nicholastvaldez@gmail.com